0ssol1620-byte/Defect_Pixel_Finder/README.md

 # Defect Pixel Finder

 **Defect Pixel Finder** is a PyQt5-based desktop tool for detecting **dark and bright defect pixels** in images from machine-vision cameras.
-It re-implements the original C-based defect map generator in pure Python while remaining compatible in terms of logic and CSV output format.

 The app is designed so that: